Is temperature absolutely critical during the aging of your cheese?

-Well that is today's question from Albert from Catalunya (Spain).
+Well that is today’s question about cheese temperature during aging is from Albert from Catalunya (Spain).

 It’s a shame, the wine cooler was so cheap…

 Thanks for your help and congratulations for your e-book